run-x/opta-docs/content/en/docs/Reference/Modules.md

   cpu: "100"
   memory: "128"
   ```
-* `domain` -- Optional.
-The full domain to expose your app under.
-Must be the full parent domain or a subdomain referencing the parent as such: "dummy.{parent[domain]}"
+* `public_uri` -- Optional.
+The full domain to expose your app under as well as path prefix.
+Must be the full parent domain or a subdomain referencing the parent as such: "dummy.{parent[domain]}/my/path/prefix"
-* `path_prefix` -- Optional.
-The path prefix for when exposing the app under the given domain.
-Defaults to "/" (full path)
 * `additional_iam_roles` -- Optional.
 A list of extra IAM role arns not captured by opta which you wish to give to your service.